The great wine debate, healthy or not?

 Not to be dissuaded, I find animal studies promising if not predictive of results for humans, and history leaves clues about health and healing that warrant looking at in modern times.

 Historically speaking, wine as medicine has legs.
 The Chinese began fermenting fruit, rice, and honey as far back as 7000 BC and resveratrol has been used in Oriental medicine to treat diseases of the heart, blood vessels, and liver as well as “female problems.”
-Theirs is synthesized from Japanese knotweed.
+They synthesize theirs from Japanese knotweed.

 - Papyri dating to 1850 BCE show that the ancient Egyptians had recipes for wine mixed with herbs for treating ailments